dapr/docs/daprdocs/content/en/docs/operations/hosting/kubernetes/cluster/setup-minikube.md

 ---
 title: "Setup an Minikube cluster"
 linkTitle: "Minikube"
-weight: 20
+weight: 2000
 description: >
-  How to setup Dapr on an Azure Kubernetes Cluster.
+  How to setup Dapr on a Minikube cluster.
 ---

 # Set up a Minikube cluster